How to convert HTML to WordPress

 </html>

-Now, open your old static website index.html file, we’re going to split that into the newly created WordPress files.
+Now, open your old static website index.html file.
+We’re going to split that into the newly created WordPress files.
 (The examples below are our markup).

 header.php

 Everything from the beginning of your old HTML code up to the main content area goes into this file.
-The main content area usually expressed with <main> or <div class=”main”>.
+The main content area is usually expressed with <main> or <div class=”main”>.

 Additionally, right before the </head> element, copy and paste this code <?php wp_head();?>.
 This ensures WordPress plugins work properly.
 When you finish, save the file.